mer-hybris/hadk.sailfishos.org/mic.rst

       --pack-to=sfa-mako-ea-$RELEASE$EXTRA_NAME.tar.bz2 \
       $ANDROID_ROOT/tmp/Jolla-@RELEASE@-$DEVICE-@ARCH@.ks

+Once obtained the ``.zip`` file, proceed installation as per instructions to Early Adopters Release Notes.

 If creation fails due to absence of a package required by pattern, note down the package name and proceed to :ref:`missing-package`.